 The Alternative Breaks Program provides students with the opportunity to learn about political and social community dynamics while becoming a catalyst for collaborative social change.
 Through learning and practice, students will explore the theory of integrating service, education, and reflection to create meaningful change in their communities.

-Our vision is a society of effective citizens: people who value the community as a priority when making life decisions.
+Our vision is to create a community of lifelong active citizens who prioritize the pursuit of social justice: people who value the community as a priority when making life decisions.
 As part of the Alternative Break experience, participants will become more educated and experienced in all sides of a social issue.
 Upon return, they will be empowered to make more informed decisions and take meaningful action that supports a greater good.
 They will become contributing members of society and will weigh in on issues that impact their community.